MetaMask/metamask-docs/wallet/how-to/register-token.md

 const tokenImage = 'http://placekitten.com/200/300';

 try {
-  // wasAdded is a boolean.
+  // 'wasAdded' is a boolean.
 Like any RPC method, an error can be thrown. const wasAdded = await ethereum.request({
     method: 'wallet_watchAsset',
     params: {
-      type: 'ERC20', // Initially only supports ERC-20 tokens, but eventually more!
+      type: 'ERC20',
       options: {
         address: tokenAddress, // The address of the token.
         symbol: tokenSymbol, // A ticker symbol or shorthand, up to 5 characters.